coffeedoc/codo/README.md

 ## Keyboard navigation

-You can quickly search and jump through the documentation by using the fuzzy finder dialgo:
+You can quickly search and jump through the documentation by using the fuzzy finder dialog:

 * Open fuzzy finder dialog: `Ctrl-T`